CME Credits

 Accreditation Statement

-The IARS is accredited by the ACCME to provide continuing medical education for physicians.
+The International Anesthesia Research Society is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Maintenance of Certification in Anesthesiology Program® (MOCA®)

-The AUA 2023 Annual meeting offers up to 13 MOCA points, of which 3 points contribute the patient safety CME component of the American Board of Anesthesiology’s redesigned Maintenance of Certification in Anesthesiology™ (MOCA®) program, known as MOCA 2.0®.
+This activity offers up to 32.25 CME and MOCA® Lifelong Learning credits, of which 21.5 credits contribute the patient safety CME component of the American Board of Anesthesiology’s redesigned Maintenance of Certification in Anesthesiology™ (MOCA®) program, known as MOCA 2.0®.
+Please consult the ABA website, www.theABA.org, for a list of all MOCA® 2.0 requirements.

-The IARS makes every effort to develop CME activities that are independent, objective, scientifically balanced presentations of information.
-The IARS has implemented mechanisms requiring everyone in a position to control content to disclose all relevant financial relationships with commercial interests.
+The IARS makes every effort to develop CME activities that are independent, objective, scientifically balanced presentations of information free from commercial bias or commercial influence.
+The IARS has implemented mechanisms requiring everyone in a position to control content to disclose all relevant financial relationships with ineligible companies.
 Disclosure of any or no relationships is made available in advance of all educational activities.

 The IARS evaluates the disclosures and, if necessary, resolves any conflicts of interest prior to the start of the activity.
 Individuals who refuse or fail to provide the required disclosures are disqualified from being a planning committee member, teacher, or author of CME, and cannot have control of, or responsibility for, the development, management, presentation or evaluation of the CME activity.